Lock1/OS-2023/other/notes/Milestone 1 Notes.md

 void out(unsigned short port, unsigned char data);
 ```

+4. If really need some unused variable for very specific purpose, learn to use `volatile` keyword

 This section will create "driver" for the screen.
 - The screen is text mode with resolution 80x25 character